joshtynjala/actionscript-3.0-developers-guide/display/working-with-bitmaps/the-bitmap-and-bitmap-data-classes.md

 To render a newly created BitmapData object to the screen, assign it to or wrap it in a Bitmap instance.
-To do this, you can either pass the BitmapData object as a parameter of the Bitmap object’s constructor, or you can assign it to the `bitmapData` property of an existing Bitmap instance.
+To do this, you can either pass the BitmapData object as a parameter of the Bitmap object's constructor, or you can assign it to the `bitmapData` property of an existing Bitmap instance.
 You must also add the Bitmap instance to the display list by calling the `addChild()` or `addChildAt()` methods of the display object container that will contain the